 It’s common to use the same descriptors over and over again – either for many different kinds of Concepts (e.g., abbreviation, purpose, or example), or for Concepts that are all the same kind of thing (e.g., if you’re learning about diseases, symptoms, first-line treatment, or prognosis).

-In such cases, to save typing, make it easier to see patterns and cross-reference related information, and make your notes more consistent, consider using Universal Descriptors (for the first case) and Templates (for the second case).
+In such cases, to save typing, make it easier to see patterns and cross-reference related information, and make your notes more consistent, consider using Universal Descriptors (for the first case) and Templates and Properties (for the second case).

 Secondary effects of adding Concepts and Descriptors